 Patients referred for surgical treatment of their congenital heart disease have undergone a thorough cardiac evaluation by one of our pediatric cardiologist, here at the Children's Heart Group, or from one of our outside referring pediatric cardiologists.
 These evaluations include a complete physical examination with particular attention to the cardiovascular system, an electrocardiogram and an echocardiogram (ultrasound of the heart).
 Some patients require additional evaluation including cardiac catheterization and special scans such as a CT scan or MRI.
-Once the preoperative evaluation is completed it is reviewed at our weekly conference where our entire group of pediatric cardiologists and pediatric cardiac surgeon review the information and determine what is the best surgical treatment for your child.
+Once the preoperative evaluation is completed it is reviewed at our weekly conference where our entire group of pediatric cardiologists and pediatric cardiac surgeons review the information and determine what is the best surgical treatment for your child.
 Following this conference, an appointment is made for the patient and his/her family to meet with one of the surgeons (Dr. John Myers or Dr. Brian Clark) in his office to discuss the recommended surgery.
 Patients are evaluated by our pediatric cardiac anesthesiologists and an operative date is arranged.
-You and your child will also have the opportunity to meet with Penny Porter, R.N., C.R.N.P. and Katrina Thoma, C.R.N.P./P.N.P, RN, MSN, our Pediatric Cardiac Surgery Nurse Practitioners, and Warren Smith, MACS, our dedicated social worker.
+You and your child will also have the opportunity to meet with Penny Porter, R.N., C.R.N.P. and Emily J. Coulter, PA-C, our Pediatric Cardiac Surgery Nurse Practitioners, and Warren Smith, MACS, our dedicated social worker.
 A tour of our facility is encouraged to familiarize you and your child with the Penn State Children's Hospital before the date of surgery.

-Pediatric Cardiovascular Surgery Office
+Pediatric and Congenital Heart Surgery Office

 Toll Free: 866-CHG-CARE (866-244-2273)